kvutien/kvutien.github.io/index.md

 * Ownership of the data remains in the hands of each person in need;
 * High quality of data;
 * Resilience to network disruption and to single storage failures;
+* Very low cost of operations;
 * Tokens are not cryptocurrencies.
 They are "units of trust" that can be redeemed against real cash at official financial services in amounts that justify the banking costs.

+## The FAQ
+You may want to continue reading, or [explore the FAQ](./FAQ-en.md) to see if your questions are there.
 ## How can it be done technically?
 Almost all blockchain projects store the data on the blockchain.
 But for use cases that don't need double-spending protection, nor governance enforcement mechanisms, storing data on the blockchain is overkill.
 Transaction fees range between USD 0.50 and USD 300 (!).

 IPFS (Interplanetary File System) and OrbitDB are decentralised storage solutions that have no data validation constraints.
 They just store the data.
 They use cryptography only to authenticate the owner (the person in need) and the consumer (assistance organizations) of the data.
-If we store the bulk of data on IPFS and on the blockchain only the public keys and the addresses of the smart contract that a person in need may invoke, the cost of registration of a person in need range between USD 0.50 to USD 3.00, which is affordable.
+Let's store the bulk of data on IPFS and store on the blockchain only the public keys and the addresses of the smart contract that a person in need may invoke.
+Doing so, the cost of registration of a person in need range between USD 0.50 to USD 3.00, which is affordable.

 IPFS decentralised storage rules replicate the data between 20 peers or less.
 These peers may come and go.
 A [Raspberry Pi 3, small and faceless ARM computer on Linux](https://www.raspberrypi.org/about/), with 250 GB of storage costs USD 50 and can store data of 200 thousand persons at 1 MB each.
 If a node replicates 20 other nodes, the figure is down to 10 thousand persons per node.
 This makes the system highly scalable to hundreds of millions of persons in need, by putting one Raspberry in every few villages or camps.

+We can start using the existing IPFS - OrbitDB nodes and self-host progressively with the Raspberry solution.

 ## How can it be done practically?
 A person in need has at best a cellular phone.
 How can we give blockchain access to these people?